 CB8 maintains a close working relationship with the 19th Precinct, Manhattan North, the Central Park Precinct, and the 114th Precinct, which serves Roosevelt Island from Queens.
 CB8 commends the NY Police Department for the amazing work it has done with reduced staff to reduce crime, catch criminals, and confiscates weapons and contraband.
-CB8 crime is down more than 30% from 2001 to 2007.
 CB8 looks forward to continued success in these areas.
 CB8 residents continue to volunteer to be civilian crime watchers.